Glitzzybetty/Glitzzybetty/README.md

 - 📫 How to reach me omotayo.ikudayisi@gmail.com
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I am ground in data techniques for driving business growth.
+-  Humble beginings, this is also me: https://github.com/Glitzabeth

 <!---
 Glitzzybetty/Glitzzybetty is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.